 How Long Does Heroin Detox Take?

-Detox from heroin can take from 5 to 7 days on average, but occasionally stretches up to 10 days or more.
+Detox from heroin usually takes an average of 5 to 7 days, but the process can occasionally stretch up to 10 days or more.
 Overall, the length of heroin detox differs with every addict.
-The extent of addiction and the services needed in detox have a huge effect on how long the process will take.
+The extent of addiction and the services needed in detox have a huge impact on how long the process will take.

 The primary objective of detox is to help manage the symptoms of withdrawal as a patient is weaned off of his or her preferred substance.
 Unfortunately, withdrawal from heroin comes with several potentially serious side effects.
 According to Medline Plus, early withdrawal symptoms include: